viglesiasce/eucadev/README.md

         $ git clone https://github.com/eucalyptus/eucadev.git

 5. *Optionally:* Check the default parameters in `Vagrantfile`
   * `method` of installation is `"source"` by default.
-Set the value to `"package"` for an RPM-based installation,  which can take less than half the time of a source install (e.g., 20 min instead of 48), but won't allow you to edit the re-deploy code easily.
+Set the value to `"package"` for an RPM-based installation,  which can take less than half the time of a source install (e.g., 20 min instead of 48), but won't allow you to edit and re-deploy code easily.
   * `memory` is 3GB (`3072`) by default.
-For a source-based install without a Web console you may be able to get away with less, like 1GB.
+For a source-based install without a Web console, you may be able to get away with less, such as 1GB.
 Giving the VM more should improve performance.

 6. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _20-60 min_ or more):

         $ cd eucadev; vagrant up

-#### What now?
+##### What now?

-* If test instance started successfully, you can try connecting to it via SSH:
+* If the test instance started successfully, you can try connecting to it via SSH:
   * Connect to the VM hosting the cloud: `$ vagrant ssh`
-  * Change to root to be able to read the SSH key: `$ sudo bash`
+  * Become `root` to read the credentials: `$ sudo bash`
   * Source the Eucalyptus configuration file: `# source /root/eucarc`
   * Look up the IP of the running instnace: `# euca-describe-instances `
   * Connect to the instance from the VM: `# ssh -k /root/my-first-keypair root@PUBLIC-IP-OF-THE-INSTANCE`